 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-One of the main cautionary tales associated with leaving a tampon in too long is that you may develop toxic shock syndrome (TSS).
+One of the main cautionary tales you may have heard about leaving a tampon in too long is that you may develop toxic shock syndrome (TSS).
 TSS is a very rare, but very life-threatening bacterial infection.
-Many women think that by leaving a tampon in for too long, this bacteria can form.

-One thing that’s important to know about TSS is that it is not directly associated with tampon use.
+It also might be reassuring to learn that TSS isn’t directly associated with tampon use.
 In fact, TSS can develop any time bacteria enters your body through a cut or burn, or with viral infections like cold and flu.

-In relation to tampons, TSS is no longer as common as it once was, due to the Food and Drug Administration (FDA) pulling tampons off the shelves that contained ingredients like polyester foam and carboxymethylcellulose.
+In relation to tampons, TSS is no longer as common as it once was due to the fact that the U.S. Food and Drug Administration (FDA) pulled tampons off the shelves that contained ingredients like polyester foam and carboxymethylcellulose.

 “Developing TSS is rare,” Dr. Jhaveri reassures.
 “In fact, the main issue I see in patients who leave their tampons in too long is an unpleasant vaginal odor.”

 If you choose to use a tampon overnight, know that it’s a safe option available to you.
 If you accidentally fall asleep with one in, don’t panic.
 Just be sure to change it first thing in the morning and plan ahead for the next night you have a heavy flow.

 Here are some general things to know at bedtime when you’re on your period: